Abd-007/Switch-Emulators-Guide/Yuzu.md

 ### Firmware

 Downloading firmware for yuzu is in no way necessary.
 However, it is needed for some games to fix crashes.
-Therefore it is advised to get it
+Therefore it is advised to get it nonetheless

 **Firmware:** `aHR0cHM6Ly9kYXJ0aHN0ZXJuaWUubmV0L3N3aXRjaC1maXJtd2FyZXMv`